 Lac A natural dyestuff that produces a red color.
 It is the dyestuff derived from the secretions of the Lac insect (Laccifer lacca).
 Fabric dyed with lac was exported by Spain to North America and ultimately traded to the Navajo.
 This fabric, which sometimes had been dyed with a combination of lac and cochineal, was then raveled by the Navajo weaver and used in the Navajo blankets.
 The lac dyestuff itself was not available to the Navajos for use on their own handspun yarns.

 Lanolin Wool grease, wool fat.
 The fat-like sebaceous secretion of sheep.
 Actual lanolin is the refined wool grease.
 Thought to be an important factor in the luster, softness and flexibility of the wool yarn in a Navajo rug.
-However there is no lanolin in contemporary machine spun wool yarn used in Navajo rugs and there is likely very little left in older rugs.
-There are ways of restoring the lanolin in Navajo rugs.
+However there is no lanolin in contemporary machine spun wool yarn used in Navajo rugs and there is likely little or none left in older rugs.

 Latent Defect A flaw, fault, imperfection or irregularity not readily observable or easily discovered; not patent.
 In a Navajo rug a latent defect may be unevenly spun or strung warp threads that will later shrink unevenly from humidity or moisture, creating a seersucker affect.
 This defect could not have been detected by ordinary means.